spideruci/tacoco/README.md

       </plugin>
     ...
 ~~~
-2. run your testcase and get jacoco.exec file
+* Run your testcase and get jacoco.exec file
 ~~~
    mvn test
 ~~~
-3. If it works, add followings to your .travis.yml
+* If it works, add followings to your .travis.yml
 ~~~
 before_install:
   - git clone https://github.com/inf295uci-2015/tacoco